Classical Physics: Spacetime and Fields: Spacetime

 \subsubsection{Tensors}

-A product of several vectors transforms such that each coordinate index transforms separately:
+A product of several vectors transforms under differentiable coordinate transformations such that each coordinate index transforms separately:

-A {\em tensor} is defined as a quantity that transforms like a product of vectors:
+A {\em tensor} is defined as a set of quantities that transform under (\ref{vec1}) like products of the components of vectors, in which each contravariant index transforms according to (\ref{vec9}) and each covariant index transforms according to (\ref{vec10}):

-A tensor is of rank $(k,l)$ if it has $k$ contravariant and $l$ covariant indices.
+These quantities are referred to as the components of the tensor.
+A tensor is of rank $(p,q)$ if it has $p$ contravariant and $q$ covariant indices.
 A scalar is a tensor of rank (0,0), a contravariant vector is a tensor of rank (1,0), and a covariant vector is a tensor of rank (0,1).
-A linear combination of two tensors of rank $(k,l)$ is a tensor of rank $(k,l)$.
-The product of two tensors of ranks $(k_1,l_1)$ and $(k_2,l_2)$ is a tensor of rank $(k_1+k_2,l_1+l_2)$.
-Tensor indices (all contravariant or all covariant) can be {\em symmetrized}:
+A linear combination of two tensors of rank $(p,q)$ is a tensor of rank $(p,q)$ such that its components are the same linear combinations of the corresponding components of the tensors.
+The product of two tensors of ranks $(p_1,q_1)$ and $(p_2,q_2)$ is a tensor of rank $(p_1+p_2,q_1+q_2)$.